cpjobling/eg-247-textbook/_sources/fourier_transform/1/worksheet12.md

 ## Computing Fourier Transforms in Matlab

 MATLAB has the built-in **fourier** and **ifourier** functions that can be used to compute the Fourier transform and its inverse.
-We will explore some of thes in the next lab.
+We will explore some of these in the next class.

 For now, here's an example: